BloomTech-Labs/scribble-stadium-fe/README.md

 ## Project Overview
-[How the App should work - A primer for devs](storysquadExplained.md) For Labs 33, please view the "Work done by Labs33" Google doc for a basic understanding of where we left off, game terminology, organization, set-up assistance, et cetera.
+[How the App should work - A primer for devs](storysquadExplained.md) For Labs of April 2021, please view the "Work done by Labs32" Google doc for a basic understanding of where we left off, game terminology, organization, set-up assistance, et cetera.
 We also recommend reviewing the final product review, where we go into depth about some set-up, bugs, et cetera for the next cohort of developers.

 <br/>
 [Labs31 Product Roadmap](https://www.notion.so/Roadmap-Story-Squad-Labs-31-6f774da319e34c238764765a864632a6)